-Everyone in the vehicle must be properly buckled up.

-Before starting, coach your teen to always signal and check mirrors and blind spots before changing the speed, position, or direction of the car.
-Remind them when needed.
+Before you start, everyone in the vehicle must be properly buckled up.
+Coach your teen to always signal and check mirrors and blind spots before changing the speed, position, or direction of the car.

 Have your teen drive around the perimeter of the lot several times at a slow speed.
 Have them stop and start frequently, practicing smooth hand-to-hand steering, braking, and accelerating.